Ozmodiar/nodesinblock/README.txt

 and the visibility of the node.
 Weight and status of the node in the block can be altered by visiting administer -> settings -> nodesinblock -> queue or via the link/tab which every node presents you.

+You can add extra options in the select box by tweaking the variable 'nodesinblock_visibility_extra_options' which by default returns an empty array.

 Theming
 -------